Vladislao/proxy-supervisor/README.md

   Awesome!
 Next step is to set your balancing server as a proxy server wherever you want to use proxies.
 This server will proxy requests using specified list of proxies.
 The final trace will look like that *(you) -> (balancer) -> (proxy) -> (endpoint)*.

   Finding proxies and adding them by hand is painful.
 Even more, you will probably want to remove dead ones.
 To simplify that process you can use *sources*.
-Let's add a new sources of proxies.
+Let's add a few sources.

   ```javascript
   const balancer = require('proxy-supervisor').balancer;